JujuAdams/RunGML/README.md

 ## Running Programs

 First create an instance of the RunGML interpreter:

 `RunGMLI = new RunGML_Interpreter()`

 Then you can pass your program as a list:

 `RunGMLI.run(["print", "Hello, world!"])`

 You can also execute programs that are stored in JSON files:

 `RunGMLI.runfile(["filepath"])`

 Programs should be stored with a `.txt` extension instead of `.json`.

 Programs stored in `[included files directory]/RunGML/programs/` can be quickly run by name (excluding the extension):

 `RunGMLI.runfile(["filename"])`

-You can also write and run code from within your game using the console (see below).
+You can also write and run code from within your game using the [console](#console).

 ## Syntax